sourcebots/docs/reference.md

 - **Properties**
-  - `serial`: the camera's serial number.
+  - `serial`: the camera's serial number as a string.

 ---
 ### robot.CartCoord